 Pursuant to a revolving line of credit arrangement with a bank, McMillen Health may borrow up to \$200,000 subject to certain terms and conditions.
-This line of credit arrangement expires on October 9, 2016.
-The line of credit arrangement bears interest at the bank base rate plus .5 percent (4 percent at June 30, 2016), which is due and payable monthly.
-Borrowings pursuant of this line of credit arrangement were \$50,000 at June 30, 2015.
+This line of credit arrangement expires on October 9, 2017.
+The line of credit arrangement bears interest at the bank base rate plus .5 percent (4.75 percent at June 30, 2017), which is due and payable monthly.
+There were no borrowings pursuant to this line of credit arrangement at June 30, 2017 and 2016.

 The debt arrangements contain customary representations, warranties, and covenants, including the incurrence of other debt and other terms and conditions.
-At June 30, 2016, the McMillen Health was in compliance with its debt covenants, terms, and conditions.
+At June 30, 2017, the McMillen Health was in compliance with its debt covenants, terms, and conditions.